-I began my pieces with a foundation half treble (US hdc).
+I began my pieces (the main body and two sleeves) with a foundation half treble (US hdc).
 This was a good base to then begin the colour work of the squares.
 Using the same colour as the ribbing helps to ensure it looks like a cohesive join too.
 Multiply the number of stitches per square by the amount of squares.
 Working on one giant piece like I did?
 Then it’s a foundation of 162.
 The sleeves were 54.

 The ribbing is made in a similar way to the FLO stitch I use.
 Again, use the scarf tute HERE.
 I chained 13 for the waist band and 10 for the cuffs.
 Cuffs are 26 rows, no idea what the waist band is and there’s no way I’m counting them all (soz!) but it’s about 4 inches shorter than the main body piece.
 This brings it in to make it a better shape.
 It’s a technique I’ve robbed from my mate Heather of HG Designs Crochet.